Skip to content

 Wat Chakrawat, Bangkok Crocodile Temple!

-Wat Chakkrawat Rachawat Woramahawihan earned its nickname from the resident population of large reptiles.
+Wat Chakrawat Rachawat Woramahawihan earned its nickname from the resident population of large reptiles.
 The legend goes that an especially belligerent man-eating croc with a missing eye, going by the nickname Ai-bod, was being hunted by angry locals and took refuge beneath a monk’s house in the temple.

 Klong Thom Market Bangkok